AshishA26/Turret-Face-Tracker/README.md

 # Turret-Face-Tracker
-Tracks a persons face using an ESP32 and servos.
+The project was designed to track a persons face using an ESP32-Wrover and servos.
+Based on where the person's face is in the view of the camera, the device will move so as to center the person's face again.

+Made for our TEJ Computer Technology class.
+Programmed used Arduino IDE and 3D models made in Autodesk Inventor.

 ![TurretPic1](./Pictures/TurretPic1.jpg)
 ![TurretGif](./Pictures/TurretGif.gif)